Landscape Design Statement page 19

 Objection Points

-We strongly object to the proposed Southern Access route of the Motspur Park Gasholders redevelopment on the grounds of misleading visual representation, lack of safety infrastructure, light pollution, and unaddressed risks of anti-social behaviour.
+We strongly object to the proposed Southern Access route of the Motspur Park Gasholders redevelopment on the grounds of misleading visual representation, potential land grab, lack of safety infrastructure, light pollution, and unaddressed risks of anti-social behaviour.
 Despite being described as the primary vehicular route into the site, the Southern Access is not adequately assessed in the planning documents, unlike the Northern Access, which receives a full section (Planning Statement section 18) detailing its design, policy compliance, and community impact.

 The Southern Access proposal remains incomplete and potentially hazardous.